 Download files individually by clicking the links or use the checkboxes to add them to your toolbox.

-The Department of Health and Human Services, Office of Community Services, Division of Energy along with several LIHEAP contractors and professional organizations provide grantee training opportunities to assisted grantees in administering the LIHEAP Block Grant.
+The Department of Health and Human Services, Office of Community Services, Division of Energy along with several LIHEAP contractors and professional organizations provide grant recipient training opportunities to assisted grant recipients in administering the LIHEAP Block Grant.

-Training assures that LIHEAP Grantees have the resources necessary to run efficient, effective programs.
-This includes ensuring that Grantees understand their roles and responsibilities as outlined in LIHEAP Statute and other program regulations.
+Training assures that LIHEAP grant recipients have the resources necessary to run efficient, effective programs.
+This includes ensuring that grant recipients understand their roles and responsibilities as outlined in LIHEAP Statute and other program regulations.

-Section 2609(a) of the LIHEAP Statute indicates that HHS may use LIHEAP funding to provide training and technical assistance to grantees.
+Section 2609(a) of the LIHEAP Statute indicates that HHS may use LIHEAP funding to provide training and technical assistance to grant recipients.
 Additionally, these monies may also be used to conduct compliance reviews.

 The following resources related to LIHEAP business processes are included in the Virtual Library.
 Note: This list is not comprehensive.